C.W. O'Connor

-Caleb-Wilson O'Connor (1879-1956) was an early 20th century composer of popular American music.

-During his professional life, he composed more than 200 pieces of popular music in the Ragtime era and until his death.
-O'Connor was also a playwright in the Washington, D.C. and Philadelphia, PA areas.
+Caleb-Wilson O'Connor (1879-1956) was an early-20th-century composer of popular American music.
+He composed more than 200 pieces of popular music, from the Ragtime era until his death.
+O'Connor was also a playwright in and around Washington, D.C., and Philadelphia, Pennsylvania.
 He was predominantly a speech expression teacher in Washington, and was employed by NBC as a vice president.
-He was a founder of the O'Connor Speech Institute, Studio Hall of Washington, as well as the Lions Club of Washington.
+He was a founder of the O'Connor Speech Institute, Studio Hall of Washington, the Arts Club of Washington, and the Lions Club of Washington.

 Early life

-Born on October 3, 1879, in Philadelphia, Pennsylvania to Daniel Justus O'Connor and Caroline R. Wilbank, little is known about Caleb O'Connor's upbringing.
-Caleb's biological Father was not present in his childhood.
-Caleb O'Connor's Grandfather was born in Killarney, County Kerry, from which he would later take influence in the composition of an Irish ballad song.
+Caleb O'Connor was born on October 3, 1879, in Philadelphia to Daniel Justus O'Connor and Caroline R. Wilbank.
+Little is known about his upbringing.
+His father was not present in his childhood.
+His grandfather was born in Killarney, County Kerry, which later inspired an Irish ballad he wrote.

-Caleb was raised by his Mother and Stepfather, former Judge Advocate General of the U.S. Navy and Captain of the U.S.S.
-Idaho, Samuel B. Diehl.
+O'Connor was raised by his mother and stepfather Samuel B. Diehl, a former Judge Advocate General of the U.S. Navy and captain of the USS Idaho.

 Education

 According to Western Maryland College archives, "He arrived on "the Hill" as a 10-year-old prep-school pupil in 1890, one of only two out-of-towners in his class".
-By the age of 20, Caleb-Wilson was a full-time student at Western Maryland College (now McDaniel College).
+He attended a preparatory school in Ithaca, New York, in 1899, possibly Ithaca College.
+By the age of 20, O'Connor was a full-time student at Western Maryland College (now McDaniel College).
 By his own accounts, he had a strong connection to this place, and wrote the school's Alma Mater.
-In 1920, O'Connor was awarded an honorary degree from Western Maryland College.
-He had previously attended a preparatory school in Ithaca, NY in 1899, possibly Ithaca College.
+(In 1920, O'Connor would receive awarded an honorary master of arts degree from Western Maryland College.)

-Caleb subsequently studied law at Yale Law School, and was in the class of 1904.
-This is where Caleb got some experience in public speaking, in particular with the Yale Southern Club where he spoke in May 1903.
-This is also where Caleb co-wrote the fight song "Down the Field" in 1904.
+O'Connor subsequently studied law at Yale Law School, and was in the class of 1904.
+He gained experience in public speaking; in May 1903, he spoke at the Yale Southern Club, where the following year, he would co-write the Yale fight song "Down the Field".

 Career

 Caleb-Wilson O'Connor's start in composing is not definite, however, it is safe to assume that he wrote and published his first piece in 1903.
 His manuscript for this is titled African Dreamland Lullaby, influenced by early Negro spirituals, but was published under the title, African Dreamland: Intermezzo.
-The music authorship in published versions is attributed to George Atwater, another Yale student and local musician and bandleader.
+The music authorship in published versions is attributed to George Atwater, another local composer and bandleader from New Haven, Connecticut.